lisavetta/swift/README.md

 * [L] When writing methods, keep in mind whether the method is intended to be overridden or not.
 If not, mark it as final, though keep in mind that this will prevent the method from being overwritten for testing purposes.
 In general, final methods result in improved compilation times, so it is good to use this when applicable.
 Be particularly careful, however, when applying the final keyword in a library since it is non-trivial to change something to be non-final in a library as opposed to have changing something to be non-final in your local project.

+* [RW] Static methods and type properties work similarly to global functions and global variables and should be used sparingly.
+They are useful when functionality is scoped to a particular type or when Objective-C interoperability is required.

 * <a id='switch-never-default'></a>(<a href='#switch-never-default'>link</a>) **Never use the `default` case when `switch`ing over an enum.**

   <details>